Move Forward Guide

 Total hip replacement surgery removes damaged bone and cartilage that may be contributing to a painful, dysfunctional hip, and replaces the damaged hip with a prosthetic (artificial) hip.

 The hip joint is a ball-and-socket joint.
 The ball is part of the femur (thigh bone) and the socket is part of the hip bone/pelvic bone.
 The type of hip replacement surgery performed varies with each individual's physical condition.

 The 2 types of hip replacement surgeries are:

-With total hip arthroplasty, the ball and the socket are both replaced with artificial parts.
-Total hip arthroplasty is performed to treat conditions, including osteoarthritis, rheumatoid arthritis,
+With total hip replacement (arthroplasty), the ball and the socket are both replaced with artificial parts.
+Total hip replacement is performed to treat conditions including:

-With hemiarthroplasty, or partial hip replacement, only the ball is replaced.
-Hemiarthroplasty is performed when there is damage only to the femoral portion of the hip joint.
+A partial hip replacement (hemiarthroplasty) only replaces the ball of the hip joint; the hip socket remains strong and doesn’t need to be replaced.
+Hemiarthroplasty is performed when there is damage only to the “femoral” or thigh portion of the hip joint.
 This is mostly performed in patients who are elderly and frail, and for fractures involving the ball or the neck of the femur (thigh bone).

 Hip Replacement See More Detail

 Before surgery, people who have elected to undergo total hip replacement may describe severe pain in the hip and groin that can extend down the thigh.
 The pain may significantly affect a person’s ability to walk, climb stairs, sit down or stand up, perform daily activities, and sleep on the affected side.